TL;DR

 Bridging Visas

-A Bridging Visa allows you to remain in Australia legally if your current visa expires while awaiting your Partner Visa decision.
+When you apply for a Partner Visa while on a Visitor Visa, you may be granted a Bridging Visa.
+This visa allows you to remain in Australia legally while waiting for your Partner Visa application decision.
 Here are the types and their differences:

 Bridging Visa A (BVA)